 About this author

-FREE guided meditations by the author (online radio show)
+FREE guided meditations by the author (radio show archives)

 There are Two General Types of Meditation

 Many people ask me general questions about learning to meditate.
 Usually though it's:

 To begin your sacred journey to wholeness, I offer basic meditation information with instructions that you'll need to get started.

 Essentially there are two different methods of meditation: structured and unstructured.
 For example, meditating simply on the flow of your breath is structured; meditating on the vast, sky-like nature of your mind would be considered unstructured.

 I always suggest that students begin with the first of the two types of meditation which is "structured" because the process of meditation is simple ... but not easy.
 There's a difference between simple and easy.